 The drive chain must be inspected and lubricated regularly.
-Inspect the chain more frequently if you often ride on bad roads, ride at high speed, or ride with repeated fast acceleration. ▶ P. 75
+Inspect the chain more frequently if you often ride on bad roads, ride at high speed, or ride with repeated fast acceleration. ▶ P. 76

 If the chain does not move smoothly, makes strange noises, has damaged rollers, has loose pins, has missing O-rings, or kinks, have the chain inspected by your dealer.
-Also inspect the front sprocket and rear wheel sprocket.
-If either has worn or damaged teeth, have the sprocket replaced by your dealer.